MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/configure-user-account-properties-with-office-365-powershell.md

 ## Use the Azure Active Directory V2 PowerShell module to configure user account properties

 To configure properties for user accounts with the Azure Active Directory V2 PowerShell module, you use the [Set-AzureADUser](https://docs.microsoft.com/powershell/module/azuread/set-azureaduser?view=azureadps-2.0) cmdlet and specify the properties to set or change.
 But first, you must connect to your subscription.
-For the instructions, see[Connect with the Azure Active Directory V2 PowerShell module](https://go.microsoft.com/fwlink/?linkid=842218).
+For the instructions, see [Connect with the Azure Active Directory V2 PowerShell module](https://go.microsoft.com/fwlink/?linkid=842218).

 ### Change properties for a specific user account